quixio/quix-streams-dotnet/docs/using.md

 def on_stream_received_handler(stream_consumer: qx.StreamConsumer):
     stream_consumer.timeseries.on_dataframe_received = on_dataframe_received_handler

-# subscribe to new streams being received.
+# subscribe to new streams received.
 # callback will only be registered for an active stream
 topic_consumer.on_stream_received = on_stream_received_handler
 ```